IAMtheIAM/angular-webpack-nodejs-starter/README.md

 # Angular 2 + AOT Compiler + Webpack 2 + Typescript + SASS

 This is based on the Angular2 Webpack Starter repo [available on GitHub](https://angularclass.github.io/angular2-webpack-starter/).
+It enhances that repo with additional features, such as Angular 2 AOT Compilation, and SASS + Sourcemaps working with Hot Module Replacement.

 The original documentation is here in this file below the customized documentation.
 This documentation assumes you are developing on Windows 10.

 In the next section, you'll learn what you need to know in order to build, serve, and edit this app.